nrysam/crypto-chatbot/README.md

     ```

 4. Set up Firebase:
-    - Place your Firebase `serviceAccountKey.json` file in the `server` directory.
+    - Place your Firebase `serviceAccountKey.json` file in the directory.

 5. Train the Rasa model:
     ```bash